dakhnod/Fossil-HR-SDK/DOCUMENTATION.md

 ```
 would light up the screen for a few seconds.

-to send a generic event, set the response.i to an array containing the events
+To send a generic event without the layer, set the response.i to an array containing the events
 ```
 response.i = [
     {